-Introduction To Guitar Soloing Basics
+7 Step Introduction To Guitar Soloing Basics

 Under: Guitar Lessons

 Once you’ve mastered the 5 pentatonic shapes, it’s time to learn an exotic scale or two.
+Exciting!

 Instead of learning how to use them musically, we’ll keep learning more scales!

-It’s like you’re trying to learn to ride a bike by watching Youtube clips.
+It’s like you’re trying to learn to ride a bike by watching YouTube clips.
 You’ll quickly wonder why you keep falling off!

 While scales are important, having something to say is far more valuable.

 Each scale is displayed across the whole fretboard.
-The book also shows each scale shape.
+The ebook also shows each scale shape.
 So with some work, you’ll be able to play scales across and understand the notes in the scale better.

 Why four?
 A few reasons.
 Firstly, you’re using a small area.
 There’s only a certain number of ideas available.
 Also, you can’t get lost as you only have four notes!

-Got your 4 notes?
+Got Your 4 Notes?

 We could bend notes, slide up or down, stick on one note and play with the rhythmic element.
 However, we could leave space and play two notes.
 How about question and answer?
 Try to keep to the same question each time but change the answer.

 These are just a few ways for you to explore the basics of guitar soloing.